-- 5.3 The school has a nominated governor, Johnny Saville, responsible for safeguarding to champion good practice, to liaise with the head teacher and to ensure information and reports are provided to the governing body. - 5.4 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
+- 5.3 The school has a nominated governor, Johnny Savile, responsible for safeguarding to champion good practice, to liaise with the head teacher and to ensure information and reports are provided to the governing body. - 5.4 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
 The case manager for dealing with allegations against the head teacher is the chair of governors, Petronella Van der Vliet.
-The procedure for managing allegations is detailed in Appendix C of this Document (Section 9 /Pages 16-17) - 5.5 The head teacher or proprietor will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.
+The procedure for managing allegations is detailed in Appendix C of this Document (Section 9 /Pages 16-17) - 5.5 The headteacher or proprietor will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.
 All staff and other adults are clear about procedures where they are concerned about the safety of a child, including if children are missing from education.
-Please see the DfE document Children Missing Education- Statutory guidance for local authorities. - 5.6 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.7 All staff members, governors, volunteers, and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
+Please see the DfE document Children Missing Education- Statutory guidance for local authorities. - 5.6 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice.
+They have a legal responsibility to ensure that arrangements are made to safeguard and promote the welfare of pupils at the school, having regard to relevant guidance issued by the Secretary of State; - i.
+Strategic leadership responsibility for the School's safeguarding arrangements; - ii.
+Specific responsibilities to facilitate a whole school approach to safeguarding, set out in more detail in Part 2 of KCSIE; and - iii.
+Establishing appropriate delegation arrangements at School level, led by the Head and DSL, to enable the School to discharge its safeguarding duties effectively. - 5.7 All staff members, governors, volunteers, and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
 They are aware that behaviours and physical signs linked to behaviours that put children in danger.
 All staff should know what to do if a child tells them he/she is being abused or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
 Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
 Safeguarding issues can manifest themselves via child-on-child abuse.
 This may include but is not limited to: bullying (including cyber bullying), gender-based violence/sexual harassment, sexual violence and assaults, harmful sexual behaviour, and sexting.
-Staff should recognise that children can abuse their peers. - 5.8 Staff must challenge any form of derogatory and sexualised language or behaviour.
+Staff should recognise that children can abuse their peers.

+5.8 Staff must challenge any form of derogatory and sexualised language or behaviour.
 Staff should be vigilant to sexualised/aggressive touching/grabbing DfE guidance, embedded in Part 5 of Keeping Children Safe in Education situates sexual violence, sexual harassment, and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
-Advice about tackling and reporting sexual harassment in schools, colleges and educational settings is outlined in Part 5 of Keeping Children Safe in Education 2023, Page 105-135/ Paragraph 446-558.
+Advice about tackling and reporting sexual harassment in schools, colleges and educational settings is outlined in Part 5 of Keeping Children Safe in Education 2024, Page 111-142/ Paragraph 453-565.